 In January 2009, after 22 years of leadership, Jerry Fox retired as president, and was succeeded by long-time vice-president Lewis M. Smoley.
 Lew is the author of "The Symphonies of Gustav Mahler: A Critical Discography" and "Gustav Mahler's Symphonies: Critical Commentary on Recordings Since 1986"; together, the two volumes review virtually every recording of Mahler's music, from the early days of the gramophone through 1996.

-While the plethora of Mahler performances makes organizing them no longer necessary, the group, now called The Gustav Mahler Society of New York, invites noted musicologists and critics to lecture, and maintains this website to help keep other Mahler lovers up to date, with concert information and a discussion forum for members only.
+While the plethora of Mahler performances makes organizing them no longer necessary, the group, now called The Gustav Mahler Society of New York, invites noted musicologists and critics to lecture, and maintains this website to help keep other Mahler lovers up to date, with information on Mahler concerts and related events.
 The group also provides members with discounts on books, CDs, DVDs, and concert tickets, as well as the periodic newsletter Wunderhorn, which offers in-depth writing on concerts, recordings and other Mahler related issues.